akilagithub/shift-left-security-repository/README.md

 # Resource Usage

-This repository creates 3 GKE instances, utilizes KMS keys for the attestors, a Secret in the Secrets Manager and a small set of other infrastructure related to the project.
+This repository creates 3 GKE instances, creates a GCLB Ingress, utilizes KMS keys for the attestors, a Secret in the Secrets Manager and a small set of other infrastructure related to the project.

-    > :warning: DO NOT assume this project can run under the "free-tier" for GCP, but if run in isolation and at short periods at a time, the costs should be very minimal
+:warning: This project will **NOT** run within the "free-tier" for GCP, but if run in isolation and at short periods at a time, the costs should be very minimal

-    > :warning: Each instance is a small GKE instance and are **NOT** intended to be ready for production.
+:warning: Each instance is a small GKE instance and are **NOT** intended to be ready for production.
 The purpose is to demonstrate a deployment sequence, NOT how to configure GKE clusters

 # Logging / Metrics

+Logging is automatically pulled into Stackdrive.
+The policy for Binary Authorization is configured to log/audit and deny when attestations are not present.
+An additional exercise can setup a custom metric and report on failed attestation assertions.

 Creating a metric for the number of denied containers due to the policy can be created using the following formula in Stackdriver: